Repetitive Strain Injury (RSI)

-Also known as work-related upper limb disorder or non-specific upper limb pain, Repetitive Strain Disorder (RSI) is a painful condition which afflicts up to 175,000 people in the UK.
+Also known as work-related upper limb disorder or non-specific upper limb pain, Repetitive Strain Injury (RSI) is a painful condition which afflicts up to 200,000 people in the UK.

-Although RSI commonly affects the upper-limbs however it can affect other parts of the body as well.
+Although RSI commonly affects the upper-limbs it can affect other parts of the body as well.

-Recent figures from the Health & Safety Executive suggests that nearly 250,000 people in the UK were diagnosed as suffering from Repetitive Strain Injury or RSI during 2013/2014 although exact figures are difficult to pinpoint as information about the condition also includes other muscular-skeletal disorders.
-However it is estimated that approximately 3.2 million workdays were lost due to Upper Limb Disorders in 2013/2014.
+Recent figures from the Health & Safety Executive suggests that nearly 200,000 people in the UK are diagnosed as suffering from Repetitive Strain Injury every year although exact figures are difficult to pinpoint as information about the condition also includes other muscular-skeletal disorders.
+However it is estimated that approximately 2.6 million workdays were lost due to Upper Limb Disorders in 2017/2018.

 What Causes Repetitive Strain Injury?

 As the name suggests, the main cause of Repetitive Strain Injury is the repetition of a particular task or activity over a period of time.
 Other causes of Repetitive Strain Injury include vibration, mechanical compression or maintaining awkward or uncomfortable positions.
 Although RSI is usually associated with the workplace, leisure activities such as golf, tennis, gardening, playing a musical instrument and computer gaming can also be a cause.

 Symptoms of Repetitive Strain Injury

 Symptoms of Repetitive Strain Injury can vary but often include stiffness, pain, tingling or numbness and cramp.